saedMuhamed/nested-comment-system/README.md

-# Nested comment System  prisma
+# Nested comment System Using Prisma

 ### this is how advanced comments work in modern apps